 Pick your poison

-The 500c comes in two trim levels called Pop and Lounge, respectively.
+The 500c comes in three trim levels called Pop, Easy, and Lounge, respectively.

 The 500c Lounge takes the basis formed by the Pop, and adds front- and rear-fascia chromed accents, chromed mirror caps, fog lamps, 15-inch aluminum wheels with all-season tires, premium cloth seats, Sirius satellite radio, automatic climate control, and Bose Energy Efficient Series audio system with six premium speakers and subwoofer and a security alarm.
 A 7.0-inch HD TFT display is newly standard for the latest model year.